Russian ‘Spy Whale’ Has Defected To Norway And Is Refusing To Leave

 — Ashe Schow (@AsheSchow) May 2, 2019

-Some experts think that the whale may not be able to survive without humans and its need for social interaction has prompted it to approach boats.
+Some experts think that the whale may not be able to survive without humans, and its need for social interaction has prompted it to approach boats.
 One local fisherman said that the whale follows the fishermen.

 “It followed me, like an obedient dog without a lead,” Arlid Guleng said.
 “No wild animal seeks you out, sticks its head up and allow you to stroke its nose.”

-Researchers warn that this could put the beluga at risk for injury or even getting killed, which has prompted locals to work on finding a way to get the whale to a rescue sanctuary where it can live out its life in peace.
+Researchers warn that this could put the beluga at risk for injury or even getting killed, which has prompted locals to work on finding a way to get the whale to a rescue sanctuary, where it can live out its life in peace.